elastic/harp/README.md

 Harp provides :

+* A methodology to design your secret management;
+  * Secret naming convention;
+  * A defined common language and complete processes to achieve secret management operations;
+* A SDK to create your own tools to orchestrate your secret management pipelines;
+  * A container manipulation library exposed as `github.com/elastic/harp/pkg/container`;
+  * A secret bundle specification to store and manipulate secrets exposed as `github.com/elastic/harp/pkg/bundle`;
+  * An `on-steroid` template engine exposed as `github.com/elastic/harp/pkg/template`
+  * A path name validation library exposed as `github.com/elastic/harp/pkg/cso`
-* An automation compatible secret management implementation
+* A CLI for secret management implementation
   * CI/CD integration;
-  * Human readable definitions (YAML);
+  * Based on human readable definitions (YAML);
-  * Auditable and reproductible pipelines.
-* A secret container specification to store and manipulate data;
+  * In order to create auditable and reproducible pipelines.
-* A container manipulation library exposed as `github.com/elastic/harp/pkg/bundle`;
-* An extensible CLI tool.
+  * An extensible tool which can be enhanced via [plugins](https://github.com/elastic/harp-plugins).

 And allows :

-* bundle level operations
+* Bundle level operations
-  * Create a container from scratch / template / json (more via plugins);
+  * Create a bundle from scratch / template / json (more via plugins);
+  * Generate a complete bundle using a YAML Descriptor (`BundleTemplate`) to describe secret and their usages;
   * Read value stored in the K/V virtual filesystem;
   * Update the K/V virtual filesystem;
-  * Delete keys.
-* immutable container level operations
-  * Seal / Unseal a container for integrity and confidentiality property conservation;
-  * Generate a complete set of data using a YAML Descriptor (`BundleTemplate`);
   * Reproductible patch applied on immutable container (copy-on-write);
   * Import / Export to Vault.
+* Immutable container level operations
+  * Seal / Unseal a container for integrity and confidentiality property conservation to enforce at-rest encryption (aes256-gcm96 or chacha20-poly1305);
+  * Multiple identities sealing algorithm;

 ## License